Stack trace: C and C++

+C#

+C# offers a System.Diagnostics.StackTrace class.

 Rust

 Rust has two types of errors.
 Functions that use the panic macro are "unrecoverable" and the current thread will become poisoned experiencing stack unwinding.
 Functions that return a std::result::Result are "recoverable" and can be handled gracefully.
 However, recoverable errors cannot generate a stack trace as they are manually added and not a result of a runtime error.

 As of June 2021, Rust has experimental support for stack traces on unrecoverable errors.
 Rust supports printing to stderr when a thread panics, but it must be enabled by setting the RUST_BACKTRACE environment variable.

 When enabled, such backtraces look similar to below, with the most recent call first.